 The logo for your Shopify dropshipping store will help customers remember your brand.
 Take some time to consider how you want your logo to look, and how it will fit in with the rest of your store’s design.

-If you’re interested in creating your own logo then you can use graphic design software, like Photoshop or Canva, or take advantage of free online logo software.
+If you’re interested in creating your own logo then you can use graphic design software, like Photoshop or Canva.
 You can also outsource high-quality graphic designs from freelance platforms, like Upwork or Fiverr, at an affordable price point.

 Once you’ve sorted out the design of your Shopify dropshipping store, you’ll need to start adding products, so you can start generating revenue.
 To add products that you can dropship, you’ll need to install the Oberlo app, which is the leading platform for ecommerce entrepreneurs who want to import dropshipped products to their Shopify dropshipping store.
 Oberlo and Shopify are seamlessly integrated, so you’ll be able to start importing and offering products from Day 1.